tmz22/Heroes_of_pymoli/README.md

 2. Clone the new repository to your computer.

 3. Inside your local git repository, create a directory for the Pandas Challenge you choose.
-Use folder names corresponding to the challenges: **HeroesOfPymoli** or  **PyCitySchools**.
+Use folder names corresponding to the challenges: **HeroesOfPymoli**

 4. Add your Jupyter notebook to this folder.
 This will be the main script to run for analysis.